Jasper Productivity Solutions

 • pending (for example, letters you sent for which you must receive a reply)

-• About the Author:
+About the Author:

-Jan Jasper has been training busy people to work smarter, not harder since 1988.
-She helps clients streamline work procedures, manage information overload, and use technology efficiently.
-Her specialty is helping people who've already worked with professional organizers and coaches and are still not able to get it all done.
+Productivity coach Jan Jasper has been helping busy people work smarter, not harder since 1988.
+Her customized approach guides clients to manage time, tasks, and information more effectively.
+She also provides Microsoft Outlook customization for clients.
 Jan is the author of Take Back Your Time: How to Regain Control of Work, Information, & Technology (St. Martin's Press).
 She recently completed a North American media tour as the national efficiency spokesperson for IKON Office Solutions, Inc. She has appeared on radio and TV all over North America and is quoted regularly in print.
 Jan is an adjunct instructor at New York University.

-This website and all content © 1998-2008 Jan Jasper • Jasper Productivity Solutions
+This website and all content © 1998-2012 Jasper Productivity Solutions • New York NY •

 Site Design: Canfield Design Studios, Inc.